johnbywater/quantdsl/README.md

 ### Software

-This package is an implementation of the Quant DSL in Python.
+This library is an implementation in Python of Quant DSL.

-In addition to the Quant DSL expressions, function `def` statements are supported.
+In addition to the Quant DSL expressions above, function `def` statements are supported.
 User defined functions can be used to generate an extensive dependency graph of Quant DSL expressions that efficiently model complex optionality.